Does Car Insurance Cover Injuries I Cause?

 Document the scene

-Do this before moving vehicles.
-Photograph the damage to all vehicles, the position of the cars, traffic signs, road conditions and any visible injuries.
-This evidence protects you if the injured party later claims injuries are worse than they appeared.
+Do this before moving any vehicles.
+Photograph the damage to all vehicles, including the position of the cars, traffic signs, road conditions and any visible injuries.
+This evidence protects you if the injured party later claims the injuries were more serious than they appeared at the scene.

 4. 4